chipzoller/hugo-clarity/README.md

 ...
 ```

-For more info, checkout [hugo docs recommendation](details  https://gohugo.io/functions/where/#mainsections)
+For more info, checkout [Hugo docs recommendation](details  https://gohugo.io/functions/where/#mainsections)

-## Manipulate Images
+## Images
 ### Inline Images

-To make an image inline, append `:inline` to its alt text.
+To make a blog image inline, append `:inline` to its alt text.

 #### Example: